gregpaton08/leaf-list/README.md

 ## To Do

-* Build real Details View with two table view: one static and one dynamic
+* Fix crash in trash view
+* Add option to empty trash
 * Design app icon
 * Add search option
+* Subclass UITextView to add placeholder text

+## Completed

+* Build real Details View with two table view: one static and one dynamic
 * Add "trash" view
 * add "completed" view
-* Subclass UITextView to add placeholder text